YABCounts/.github/profile/README.md

 ## Hello there! 👋

 Welcome to the official YAB ?!
 Counts GitHub organization!
-This is where we do most of our work on our project, [YAB ?!
-Counts](https://yabcounts.com).
+This is where our team does most of our work on our project, [YAB ?!
+Counts](https://yabcounts.com), which is an all-new revolutionary live counts website.

 **Keep in mind**: Our main website's source code is _closed source_, which means it is not public.
 We don't have plans on making our website open source.